 Eventually, you might want to hide under your duvet with the weight of depression hanging over you.
 The following article aims to help you recognise, prevent and deal with burnout.

 Because burnout affects your productivity levels and drains you of all energy and happiness – it’s essential to recognise the warning signs before it’s too late.
 These signs and symptoms can be physical, emotional and behavioural.

 You’re always exhausted and drained.
 You have lower immunity and suffer from regular colds and flu.
 You suffer from headaches, back and muscle aches.
 You’re struggling to sleep at night.
 Your appetite habits have changed.
 You keep sighing loudly, to the point where people notice.

 You feel hopeless and have adopted a negative outlook on the world.
 You feel like a failure.
 You feel detached, and like you’re all alone.
 You lack motivation and care less about things.
 You feel trapped and defeated.
 Your satisfaction levels have taken a nosedive.

 You increasingly isolate yourself from other people.
 You procrastinate and take longer to get things done.
 You turn to food, drugs or alcohol to cope with stress levels.
 You take out anger on loved ones.
 You withdraw from all responsibilities and avoid work altogether.

-If any of the above warning signs sound familiar then it’s important to tackle your stress levels immediately.
+If any of the above warning signs sound familiar, then it’s essential to tackle your stress levels immediately.
 That’s because burnout can affect your whole life, including your health.
-For instance, your body will become more susceptible to colds and flu, and you could even suffer from anxiety and/or depression.
+For instance, your body will become more susceptible to colds and flu, and you could even suffer from anxiety and depression.